CAKE-DRI/CAKE-DRI.github.io/_pages/about.md

   conferences such as CIUK or the Supercomputing conference series.
 If your project has outreach material (give aways, posters, videos, flyers, ...)
   CAKE can display your
-  dissemination material and ensure it is presented to our target audience.
+  dissemination material and ensure it is presented to the target audience at our CAKE stall.
 - **Best Practices** Designing EDI guidelines, code of conducts, conference instructions, ... can quickly become an overwhelming task.
 CAKE collects templates for these tasks to allow projects to focus on their unique core